johnarban/tempo-lite/README.md

 3. `cd <story-folder-name>`
 4. `yarn` (to install dependencies)
 5. `yarn serve` (to run development server for TEMPO Lite Data Story)
+6. Copy/paste url (under "App running at:") into your browser